 Step aside, empty calories!
-These non-alcoholic spirits, beers and wines will leave you in high spirits without a crazy hangover.
+These non-alcoholic spirits, beers and wines in Singapore will leave you in high spirits without a crazy hangover.

 So you’ve drunk your way through the holidays and want to give your liver a break.
 Or maybe you’re taking on a new year resolution or simply practising Dry January.
 No matter the reason, it’s clear we’re more conscious of what we put in our bodies.
 In fact, many bars in Singapore are offering low ABV cocktails or alcohol-free options on menus.
 But what about guilt-free moments at home?
 Look no further than these non-alcoholic spirits, beers and wines that’ll help you hold off the giggle juice and work towards drier, healthy times.